Factbox-Fed rate watch: Wall Street banks see longer hike cycle, higher rates

-Banks have flagged the possibility of the Fed's peak rate rising as high as 6%, above the 5.4% by September this year that markets are currently pricing in.
+Banks have flagged the possibility of the Fed's peak rate rising as high as 6%, above the 5.42% by September that markets are currently pricing in.

 Following are expectations from some major investment banks and brokerages: